DevilXD/TwitchDropsMiner/README.md

 ### Notes about the Windows build:

 - To achieve a portable-executable format, the application is packaged with PyInstaller into an `EXE`.
-Some non-mainstream antivirus engines might report the packaged executable as a trojan, because PyInstaller has been used by others to package malicious Python code in the past.
+Some antivirus engines (including Windows Defender) might report the packaged executable as a trojan, because PyInstaller has been used by others to package malicious Python code in the past.
 These reports can be safely ignored.
 If you absolutely do not trust the executable, you'll have to install Python yourself and run everything from source.
 - The executable uses the `%TEMP%` directory for temporary runtime storage of files, that don't need to be exposed to the user (like compiled code and translation files).
 For persistent storage, the directory the executable resides in is used instead.
 - The autostart feature is implemented as a registry entry to the current user's (`HKCU`) autostart key.
 It is only altered when toggling the respective option.
 If you relocate the app to a different directory, the autostart feature will stop working, until you toggle the option off and back on again